ronen567/just-the-docs/docs/optimizations.md

 ### Moderate gradient \\(J(w)=\frac{1}{2} \cdot (w_1^2+w_2^2)\\)

-Here, in the begining,  momentum runs much faster than the reference SGD, but then, due to the excessive speed which was not regulated fastly enough, it suffers from oscilative overshooting arround the minima, till it coverges eventually.
+Here, in the begining,  momentum runs much faster than the reference SGD, but then, due to the excessive speed which was not regulated fastly enough, it suffers from oscilative overshooting arround the minimum, till it coverges eventually.

 #### SGD 2D Contour (reference)